 Only choosing one performance per player was tricky – notably in the case of arguably the Champions League’s two greatest players, Cristiano Ronaldo and Lionel Messi.
 The best Ronaldo performances we left out were his goal-laden semi-finals against Arsenal in 2009 and Atletico in 2017.
 Though Lionel Messi’s 5-goal haul against Leverkusen in 2012 was astonishing, the tie was finished from the first leg, so we plumped for a performance where Messi dragged Barcelona through to the next round all by himself.

-Leaving out games from the group stages also meant that there’s no room for Serge Gnabry’s 4-goal visit to Spurs last season, or Gareth Bale’s hat-trick at the San Siro in 2010.
+Leaving out games from the group stages also meant that there’s no room for Serge Gnabry’s 4-goal visit to Spurs a couple of years ago, or Gareth Bale’s hat-trick at the San Siro in 2010.
 Maybe the most notable omission from the group stage is Andriy Shevchenko’s sensational hat-trick at the Nou Camp for Dynamo Kyiv in 1997.

 10. Kylian Mbappé – Barcelona 1-4 PSG (2021)

-It speaks volumes about just how good Kylian Mbappé’s performance was for PSG at the Nou Camp that it jumps right into this list.
-Though he played a pivotal role in the Parisian’s run to the final last year, Mbappé didn’t score a single goal after the group-stage – he certainly put that right on Tuesday night.
+It speaks volumes about just how good Kylian Mbappé’s performance was for PSG at the Nou Camp from last season that it jumps right into this list.
+Though he played a pivotal role in the Parisian’s run to the final last year, Mbappé didn’t score a single goal after the group-stage – he certainly put that right in the Last 16 earlier this year!

 PSG went 1-0 down to a Lionel Messi penalty in the first-half, but it only took Mbappé five minutes to respond with a goal of his own, before taking centre stage in the second half.
 The Nou Camp is renowned for being a fortress in the Champions League, but Mbappé ran rings around the Barcelona defence, making a mockery of the Catalans’ proud European home record.